adefgreen98/NLU2021-Project/INFO.md

 # Datasets
 * IMDB and others from torchtext
 * PennTreebank, CONLL, others from the course
-* What is the most correct format to load data??
 * Some info on legacy vs modern pytorch at https://colab.research.google.com/github/pytorch/text/blob/master/examples/legacy_tutorial/migration_tutorial.ipynb#scrollTo=zCvxeLbYW3I

 # Papers